Building a better world

 - The initial selection will be held on Monday September 3 and will be done by a team of students, lecturers and communications specialists.
 Only submissions that are submitted on time and are complete will be considered.
 The submissions will be assessed for originality, content/argumentation and relevance to 1 of the 5 OYW summit themes.

-- Up to 12 candidates will be invited for a second round on Friday September 7.
-Each candidate will give a pitch of up to 3 minutes in English.
+- Up to 12 candidates will be invited for a second round on Monday September 10 from 3 pm till 5 pm Each candidate will give a pitch of up to 3 minutes in English.

 - Explain the issue that you want to deal with and how you plan to do so.